Distribute Power BI content to external guest users using Azure Active Directory B2B

 Now that we have seen how Contoso is able to seamlessly distribute Power BI content to guest users in partner organizations, let's look at how this works under the hood.

 When Contoso invited firstname.lastname@example.org to its directory, Azure AD creates a link between Lucy@supplier1.com and the Contoso Azure AD tenant.
 This link lets Azure AD know that Lucy@supplier1.com can access content in the Contoso tenant.

 When Lucy tries to access Contoso's Power BI app, Azure AD verifies that Lucy can access the Contoso tenant and then provides Power BI a token that indicates that Lucy is authenticated to access content in the Contoso tenant.
 Power BI uses this token to authorize and ensure that Lucy has access to Contoso's Power BI app.

 Power BI's integration with Azure AD B2B works with all business email addresses.
 If the user does not have an Azure AD identity, they may be prompted to create one.
 The following image shows the detailed flow:

-It is important to recognize that the Azure AD account will be used or created in the external party's Azure AD, this will make it possible that Lucy can use her own username and password and her credentials will automatically stop working in other tenants whenever she leaves the company when her organization also uses Azure AD.
+It is important to recognize that the Azure AD account will be used or created in the external party's Azure AD, this will make it possible for Lucy to use their own username and password and their credentials will automatically stop working in other tenants whenever Lucy leaves the company when their organization also uses Azure AD.